grasya777/EduTask/README.md

 # EduTask

-### Academic Productivity Platform for Students
+## Student Productivity and Task Management System

-EduTask is a web-based productivity application developed to help students manage academic responsibilities through task organization, subject tracking, deadline monitoring, focus sessions, and progress visualization.
+EduTask is a web-based academic productivity application developed to help students organize subjects, manage tasks, monitor deadlines, record focus sessions, and track overall academic progress.

-The platform centralizes common academic workflows into a single system, allowing students to stay organized and maintain awareness of their academic performance.
+The system provides a centralized platform where students can manage their academic responsibilities efficiently without relying on multiple productivity tools.

 ---

-## Why EduTask?
+## Project Overview

-Students often struggle with:

-* Managing multiple subjects simultaneously
+Students often experience difficulties managing multiple requirements, deadlines, projects, and academic responsibilities at the same time.

+Common challenges include:

-* Keeping track of deadlines
+* Missing deadlines
+* Forgetting academic requirements
-* Monitoring task completion
+* Poor task organization
-* Maintaining study focus
-* Measuring academic progress
+* Difficulty monitoring progress
+* Lack of study habit tracking

-EduTask addresses these challenges by providing a structured environment where tasks, deadlines, subjects, and focus sessions are managed together.
+EduTask was developed to address these challenges by providing an organized environment where students can manage their academic workload from a single system.

 ---

-## What Users Can Do
+## Key Features

+### User Management

+The system allows students to:

+* Register accounts
+* Login to the system
+* Store profile information
+* Manage academic program details

+---

-### Organize Subjects
+### Subject Management

-Create academic subjects and categorize tasks under each one.
+Students can organize their academic work through subjects.

 Examples: